“Can you recommend a good routine for building muscle after 50,” asks MK via email.

 And it’s not just the time you’re out injured that you have to think about.
 It’s also going to take longer for you to bounce back and get back in shape.
 As boring as it sounds, injury prevention does take on a much higher priority as you get older.

 All of which means you need to be careful with your joints, and choose the exercises you do with care.
 I’m not telling you to stop doing this or avoid doing that, because I don’t know you.
-There’s no rigid and universally “correct” list of exercises that you should do for building muscle after 50.
+There’s no rigid and universally “correct” list of exercises that you should and shouldn’t do the minute you hit 50.

 However, I am going to suggest being very cautious with some of the “higher risk” exercises, such as depth jumps, clapping push-ups, kipping pull-ups, and high-rep Olympic lifts.
 Unless they’re strictly necessary, leave them out.